 san=["100.x.y.z", "truenas.local"]'

-When you install the MinIO app via the TrueNAS interface, you are essentially generating a Kubernetes Helm chart.
-Here is the logical chunking of the configuration parameters you must supply.
+When you install MinIO via the TrueNAS Apps interface, you’re generating a Kubernetes Helm chart.
+Here’s the logical shape of the configuration, broken into the three chunks that matter:

 minioConfiguration: